 Chanel tweed—this iconic fabric rose to fame in the 1920s when Coco Chanel commissioned fabric from a Scottish textile manufacturer.
 She then used it in her line of jackets, blazers, and skirts.
 To this day, Chanel still uses these classic textiles in their collections

 When Anzula asked me to try out their new yarn Dottie, I wove some samples.
 The black tweedy flecks made a beautiful textured fabric that immediately reminded me of Chanel.
-I decided to make a handwoven pleated skirt.
+With my love of fashion, and a desire to create garments that are beyond “loom-shaped,” I decided to make a handwoven pleated skirt.
 While a Chanel-inspired jacket would have been fun, I wanted to create a project that even a beginner could handle!